Octoberfest7/Inline-Execute-PE/README.md

 2. Changing memory protections on allocated memory between RW and RWX
 3. Creating a child conhost.exe process
 4. Loading DLL's required by the mapped PE
-5. Any actions performed by the actual PE; for instance, mimikatz touching LSASS
+5. Any actions performed by the actual PE; for instance, Mimikatz touching LSASS

 ### AV/EDR
 I did not give this a full-battery test against an EDR during development, partly due to laziness and partly due to lack of availability of a test environment.
 It was however tested against latest patch Windows Defender (which is in my experience a pretty good AV product).

 Mimikatz.exe is probably the most suspicious and well-known PE that comes to mind as a candidate for use with Inline-Execute-PE.
-I found that Windows Defender ability to detect mimikatz running using Inline-Execute-PE was contingent on the process that Beacon was running in.
+I found that Windows Defender ability to detect Mimikatz running using Inline-Execute-PE was contingent on the process that Beacon was running in.

-A beacon running in a standalone executable (think beacon.exe with artifact kit so that it is able to execute and run normally past Defender) will be caught when using mimikatz.exe with Inline-Execute-PE.
+A beacon running in a standalone executable (think beacon.exe with artifact kit so that it is able to execute and run normally past Defender) will be caught when using Mimikatz.exe with Inline-Execute-PE.

-A beacon running in a Windows process (injected into Explorer.exe, notepad.exe, etc or  DLL sideloaded into a legitimate process) will NOT be caught when using mimikatz.exe with Inline-Execute-PE.
+A beacon running in a Windows process (injected into Explorer.exe, notepad.exe, etc or  DLL sideloaded into a legitimate process) will NOT be caught when using Mimikatz.exe with Inline-Execute-PE.

 In regards to EDR's that perform userland hooking, as I said I haven't tested but I have the following general thoughts: